Abatement - The process of reducing pollution and its negative impacts on the environment.

 Tariff - A service and billing option offered by a utility.
 Utilities may offer different rate schedules to different customer classes and for different electric uses.

-Third Party Leasing (3PS) - The leasing of distributed energy resources from a lessor to a lessee.
+Third Party Leasing - The leasing of distributed energy resources from a lessor to a lessee.

 Third Party Sales - Electricity sales from an independent power producer directly to a consumer.

-Time Varying Rates (TVR) - Electricity rates that vary over time based on factors such as demand.
+Time Varying Rates (TVR) / Time Variant Pricing - Electricity rates that vary over time based on factors such as demand (see, Fixed Rates).

 Transmission - Generated electric power is delivered to customers over transmission and distribution lines.
 Transmission lines carry electricity over long distances from a generating plant to an electrical substation.

-Used & Useful Assets - A fundamental principle of utility regulation that requires energy assets be used and useful to ratepayers before they are asked to pay the costs associated with them.
+Used and Useful Assets - A fundamental principle of utility regulation that requires energy assets be used and useful to ratepayers before they are asked to pay the costs associated with them.

-Vertically Integrated Monopoly - Refers to the way utilities are structured in North Carolina and the Southeast.
-They are monopoly providers of electricity services–generation, transmission, and distribution–within a geographic area.
+Vertically Integrated Monopoly - An arrangement of the energy market where a utility owns all levels of electricity services–generation, transmission, and distribution–within a geographic area.
 A truly competitive market is one in which electricity generation and management are unbundled.

-Volt/VAR Optimization (VVO) - Optimally manages system-wide voltage levels and reactive power flow to achieve efficient distribution grid operation.
+Volt/VAR Optimization (VVO) - The process of optimally managing voltage system-wide voltage levels and reactive power flow to achieve efficient distribution grid operation.